jdoerfert/llvm-project/llvm/docs/LangRef.rst

 This is analogous to the ``nonnull`` attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

-The optional ``!dereferenceable`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64`` entry.
-The existence of the ``!dereferenceable`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable.
+The optional ``!dereferenceable`` and ``!dereferenceable_globally`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64`` entry.
+The existence of the ``!dereferenceable`` or ``!dereferenceable_globally`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable at its definition, in the case of ``!dereferenceable``, or globally, in the case of ``!dereferenceable_globally``.
 The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
-This is analogous to the ''dereferenceable'' attribute on parameters and return values.
+This is analogous to the ''dereferenceable'' and ''dereferenceable_globally'' attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

-The optional ``!dereferenceable_or_null`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64`` entry.
-The existence of the ``!dereferenceable_or_null`` metadata on the instruction tells the optimizer that the value loaded is known to be either dereferenceable or null.
+The optional ``!dereferenceable_or_null`` and ``!dereferenceable_or_null_globally`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64`` entry.
+The existence of the ``!dereferenceable_or_null`` or ``!dereferenceable_or_null_globally`` metadata on the instruction tells the optimizer that the value loaded is known to be either dereferenceable or null at its definition, in the case of ``!dereferenceable``, or globally, in the case of ``!dereferenceable_globally``.
 The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
-This is analogous to the ''dereferenceable_or_null'' attribute on parameters and return values.
+This is analogous to the ''dereferenceable_or_null'' and ''dereferenceable_or_null_globally'' attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

 The optional ``!align`` metadata must reference a single metadata name ``<align_node>`` corresponding to a metadata node with one ``i64`` entry.